SaranyaSkumar/fuzzySearch/README.md

 clone the project
-follow the step:
+follow the steps:
-npm i for installing all the packages run project using- node app.js cmnd
+1."npm i" for installing all the packages
+2. "node app.js" to run the project